 What causes dryness in the upper eyelids

 Upper eyelid dryness may result from eye makeup, allergic reactions, or blocked oil glands.
-Poor removal of cosmetic products can make symptoms worse.
+Poor removal of cosmetic products can worsen symptoms.

 Skin conditions like eczema or dermatitis